 This might seem like a loaded question: the immediately obvious answer to this is the Right Job, of course it is.
 Everyone wants to have the perfect job that they’re happy in, has excellent career prospects, and a generous salary wouldn’t go amiss either.
 Realistically though, considering the economic climate, not everyone can have the perfect job, and I’m going to argue the case here for Any Job.

 Money Money Money Money – Money!

 Work to live, don’t live to work: that old chestnut.
-Basically your job and income should be fuelling the life you lead outside of work; it’s about having the perfect life, not the perfect career.
+Basically, your job and income should be fuelling the life you lead outside of work; it’s about having the perfect life, not the perfect career.
 Any full-time job with an average wage can fulfill this.
-I’ve known plenty of careerists who reach a point in their life, when they realise that having enough money is more important than having loads of money and they would rather spend time with their family than cold hard cash.
+I’ve known plenty of careerists who reach a point in their life when they realize that having enough money is more important than having loads of money and they would rather spend time with their family than cold hard cash.

 Any Job can pay the bills and put extra cash in your pocket.
 While jobs are scarce, consider taking Any Job and worry about the Right Job later.

 One of the worst things about being unemployed is the sheer mind-numbing boredom.
 Sure for a week or two it’s pretty fun ignoring the laws of time, having breakfast at 12 and watching films till sunrise, but eventually you’ll complete every box-set marathon going, repeats of Friends just don’t do it anymore* and you’ll miss simple interaction with other people.

 Any Job can provide direction and give a person meaning when they’re down about being unemployed.
 If all your friends have jobs, then you’ll find that you don’t see many people till the weekend.
 Any Job will have just as many new friends to make as the Right Job.